no-brake/GlobalGameJam2019/README.md

-# GlobalGameJam2019
+# Global Game Jam 2019
-Git Repository for the Global Game Jam 2019
+Git Repository for the Global Game Jam 2019.